 If you'd like to skip right to the Rene Caisse and Essiac film, scroll to the bottom for the video.
-If you'd like to read about the history first, here it is!
+If you'd like to read about the history first, then read on!

 Rene Caisse used this original eight herb recipe two years later on her aunt, who was terminally ill with stomach and liver cancer.
-She eventually started calling it eight herb essiac (essiac coming from her last name spelled backwards).
+She eventually started calling it eight herb essiac (essiac was her last name - spelled backwards).
 Her aunt recovered and lived another 21 years, meaning that she died only of old age.
-Rene and her aunt's doctor began experimenting with the herbal tea and research began on mice.
+Rene and her aunt's doctor began experimenting with the herbal tea and they initiated research on mice.
 The doctor, Dr. R.O.
 Fisher, began using it on his terminally ill patients, and some improved greatly.

 Rene and the doctor began to vary the formula to see the results with varied administration.
 They tried injecting one herb (Sheep Sorrel) and administered the others orally.
 The Ojibway medicine man and his people never injected it; they had simply prepared tea, but Rene had decided to conduct formal research on her formula in hopes that she could improve it's efficacy.
-It was discovered that only one herb could be injected --and only into the muscle.
-This was a painful procedure for very sick people, and many, due to their emaciated state, had hardly any muscles left for the injections.
-Nonetheless, this partial-injection method was used for some years and there were some successes that were documented in stories about this formula.
-However, there were failures too, as many sufferers were so far gone, they had little time left.
-In others, the disease had damaged vital organs beyond repair.
+It was discovered that only one herb could be injected - and only into the muscle.
+This was a painful procedure for very sick people, and many, due to their emaciated state, had hardly any muscle left for the injections.
+Nonetheless, this partial-injection method was used for several years and there were some successes that were documented about this formula.
+However, there were failures too, as many sufferers were so far gone that they had little time left.
+In others, the disease had already damaged vital organs beyond repair.
 For further details, please watch the Rene Caisse and Essiac film shown at the bottom of this page.

-Dr. Brusch, President Kennedy's physician, had developed an interest in other natural forms of healing--his objective always the 'well-being' of the patient.
-He had set up the first acupuncture clinic to collect research data, and it was operating in his medical clinic when Rene Caisse arrived in 1959.
+Dr. Brusch, President Kennedy's physician, had developed an interest in other natural forms of healing, His objective was always the "well-being" of the patient.
+He had set up the first acupuncture clinic to collect research, and it was operating in his medical clinic when Rene Caisse arrived in 1959.
 He was the first doctor in the Western hemisphere to initiate a plan similar to Medicare within his clinic for those without money for medical help.
 He was extremely interested in herbs and their power to heal, which he learned from a long-time friend, a master herbalist from Lathrop, Missouri.

 The objective at Dr. Brusch's clinic was to prove the merits of this simple, non-toxic, herbal formula called eight herb essiac.
 The formula had been used with great success on so many terminally ill patients but Dr. Brusch wanted to do even better.
 They began their research on the eight herb essiac using oral treatment only.
 No other medication was used and the herbs were given on an empty stomach.
 In the hope of identifying the active ingredient, they experimented with variations of injectable solutions, each vial containing a different herb.
 This failed to isolate one single herb, proving that effective results are obtained synergistically though the unique combination of the eight herbs in the correct proportions.

 Consequently Rene Caisse and Dr. Charles Brusch returned to using the eight herb essiac formula administered in an oral fashion.
-Check out the Rene Caisse and Essiac film for further understanding of this fascinating story.
+Check out the Rene Caisse and Essiac film shown below for further understanding of this fascinating story.